An Analogy for the Psychedelic Experience and the Potential of Virtual Reality

 Inspired by a 3rd-person view of subjective experience

 How I understand the “trip” part of psychedelics is similar to the astronaut floating around a spaceship.
 In this scenario, normal sober reality is when the astronaut is in the spaceship doing astronaut things.
 When you take a hit of LSD, psilocybin, peyote, ketamine, or even more mildly, MDMA, you put on your space suit and venture out of the ship into the vast unknown of consciousness.

 This is where the experience of oneness comes from.
 When you come to see yourself not as a person on Earth (the astronaut in the ship), but as a cell actively participating in the organism that is this universe.
 To get to this perspective, you must leave behind the reality of the normal and sober.
-This is where the danger of going crazy by taking too many psychedelics comes from, and can be understood as venturing so far away from the spaceship that you cut the tether.
+This is where the danger of psychosis comes from - venturing so far away from the spaceship that you cut the tether.
 When you cut the tether, you cannot make your way back to normal sober reality.
 The experiencer is overwhelmed and unable to reconcile the concurrent truth of these two realities.
 Yes, you are but a cell in this organism – a speck of dust in the expanse of night.
 But you are ALSO a person here and now, reading this.

 The 1960's birthed Steve Jobs, Aldous Huxley, Jimi Hendrix, and others who have - to this day - marked our collective identity.
 These are profound and lasting cultural shifts.
 Psychedelics were the virtual reality of the 60’s and headsets are the virtual reality of the 2010's.
 I think we can expect the same cultural shift to take place once virtual reality reaches the masses.

-And if we can get lost in an alternate reality, how do we know that we’re not in fact lost in this one?
+And if we can get lost in an alternate reality, how do we know that we haven’t already lost ourselves in this one?